gevulotnetwork/taiko-demo/README.md

 - how we created standalone prover and verifier binaries
 - how we adapted the binaries to run in the Gevulot environment

 This tutorial is meant to be run from the `zkevm-chain` folder.
+The repository `taiko-demo` repository itself, should be installed in the same folder (parallel to) as the [Gevulot](https://github.com/gevulotnetwork/gevulot) repository (for linking to the `gevulot_shim` library).

 ## 2. The Prover